brown9804/Serial-ParallelPthreads_Programming/README.md

+# Serial & Parallel with
-# Serial & Parallelwith Pthreads Programming
+# Pthreads Programming
 Parallel Programming with Pthreads.

 ## University of Costa Rica